JohnMello is a writer, composer, musician, and author of books for children and adults.

 Pianos Blend and Fit

 Most people think of the piano as a keyboard instrument, similar in design and possibility to an organ or harpsichord.
 But the piano is much more than that.

 Think of almost any other instrument—the trumpet, for instance—and you can automatically classify it.
 The trumpet is a brass instrument.
 That's the family it belongs to, and that's the only family it fits in.
 Not so with the piano.

 That it's a keyboard instrument is undeniable, but that's only part of the story.
 Look below the surface and you'll find two bits of clever apparatus that allow it to participate in the families of other instruments with dignity and a sense of belonging:

-- Strings - inside the average piano you'll find as many as 230 strings, distributed in sets of one, two, or three depending on their position.
-Lower notes have one string, middle notes two, and higher notes three, producing a rich variety of resonating sound.
+- Strings: Inside the average piano you'll find as many as 230 strings, distributed in sets of one, two, or three depending on their position.
+Lower notes have one string, middle notes two, and higher notes three, producing a rich variety of resonating sounds.

 So the piano can claim to be the only keyboard instrument that also holds membership of the string family and the percussion family.
 It can be used to play melodies, accompaniment, or both at the same time.
 It can play staccato and legato at the same time, or be used to hold down a chord with one hand while the other gets up to all sorts of musical whimsy.

 Whichever way you look at it, the piano deserves its place at the top of the musical hierarchy.
 And how many other instruments are there that can play themselves (see video below)?

 JohnMello (author) from England on November 14, 2017: